IanConnolly/ianconnolly.github.io/_posts/2014-04-03-unpaid-internships.md

 that there will be very public consequences.

 I know that these practices are not limited to tech, but it's what I have the most experience in.
-Though my own experiences with an internship in a semi-state and with a great Irish tech company have been really positive, I've most definitely been one of the lucky ones.
+Though my own experiences with internships in a semi-state and with a great Irish tech company have been really positive, I've most definitely been one of the lucky ones.

 I know the [USI](http://usi.ie/president/job-bridge-broken/) are campaigning against JobBridge, but I'd love to see a wider movement against exploitation by private enterprises from both the USI and individual student unions.

+<hr>

 Oh and on a completely unrelated note, I have an incredibly talented iOS developer friend looking for an internship - so holler at ```ian@connolly.io``` if you're hiring.

-<hr>

-<sub>[[1]](http://www.ictu.ie/internrights/) - Intern Rights, the Irish Congress of
-Trade Unions</sub>